darekkay/dashboard/README.md

 - ☑ 16 [widgets](https://dashboard.darekkay.com/docs/widgets/) as of February 2023.
 - ☑ Themes support.
 Because no one will bat an eye without a Dark Mode™.
-- ☑ Multi-language support (English, German and French already provided).
+- ☑ Multi-language support (English, German, French and Portuguese already provided).

 ## Contribution